NUS-CG3207/lab-manuals/lab4/Using_Compiled_Code.md

 #### Loading Images

 The easiest way to load a [raster](https://en.wikipedia.org/wiki/Raster_graphics) image is to hard-code the array in C or assembly.
-This can be done easily using an online tool such as <https://www.digole.com/tools/PicturetoC_Hex_converter.php> or https://notisrac.github.io/FileToCArray/.
+This can be done easily using an online tool such as https://notisrac.github.io/FileToCArray/.

 It is also possible to receive the image at runtime via UART or initialise the image in your HDL via a .mem file.
 However, these will limit your ability to simulate in RARS.